MysteryPancake/Houdini-OpenCL/README.md

 Non-integer types require special handling. as found in [later examples](#sop-laplacian-filter-advanced) and [on Stack Overflow](https://stackoverflow.com/questions/72044986).

-Note that unlike integers, floating types produce [different results depending on the order of operations](https://stackoverflow.com/a/10371890) due to precision issues.
+Note that unlike integers, floating types produce [different results depending on the order of operations](https://stackoverflow.com/a/10371890).

+This can cause issues for operations that need to be deterministic, like simulations.
+(Thanks Jake Rice for this tip!)

 ## Workgroup reduction